 He gave a number of signposts by which we would know and recognize the approach of this crisis.
 1) A long hard winter that would do much damage.
 2) There would be a wet spring from all the heavy snows, 3) but then there would be a dry, hot summer with a severe drouth over the Southwest.
 4) This drouth would endure for four years and spread over the country, resulting in a great famine, especially during the last two years.

-Now in April 2024 the weather specialists are saying we're in for a really hot summer.
+Now in April 2024, according to the KSL News article below, we're in for a really hot summer.
 Is this the year the Relief Mine will be vindicated?
-Leave your comments below the KSL article.
+Leave your comments below.

 April 23, 2024